-- 'Custodial sentences are an effective means of tackling crime in Britain'.
+'Custodial sentences are an effective means of tackling crime in Britain'.
 Evaluate the accuracy of this statement.

-Looking at the question, we can see the task word is evaluate.
-The subject matter is custodial sentences and their effectiveness.
-Finally, the question limits us to Britain, so we want to focus on British examples.
+Looking at the question, we can see the task word is 'evaluate'.
+The subject matter is we want to focus on British examples.
 This type of simple essay question can easily be addressed through a three-part structure: